“How do you find forgiveness?”

 Our faith is visible without being obnoxious.

 For example, we celebrate birthdays and anniversaries together.
-They’ve given us permission to publicly pray with them at such events.
+They’ve permitted us to publicly pray with them at such events.

 We invite them to church on a regular basis, as well as to other church gatherings like picnics and community service opportunities.